About the course

 If you would like to discuss a potential application to the CDT, you should first explore the webpages of the civil engineering research group to assess possible topics and/or supervisors for your doctoral research project.
 You should then contact the Oxford CDT Director, Professor Chris Martin.

-In your application you may wish to indicate a proposed research project and/or supervisor in the 'About your course' section.
+If known, under 'Proposed field and title of research project', enter the research project you have in mind.
 If you do not have a specific project in mind, you should simply enter 'EPSRC CDT in Wind and Marine Energy Systems and Structures' as the proposed project.

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.